Prosecutors Defend Manafort Warrants Following Challenges Over Evidence

 Manafort has pleaded not guilty in his Washington, D.C., case and a related case brought against him in federal court in the Eastern District of Virginia.
 His Virginia case is set to go to trial next month, and then his Washington, D.C., case is scheduled for trial later in the year.

-Manafort's camp points out that even though Mueller was appointed to investigate whether any Americans conspired with the Russian attack on the 2016 presidential campaign, prosecutors haven't made any charges against Manafort connected to alleged election interference.
+Manafort's camp points out that even though Mueller was appointed to investigate whether any Americans conspired with the Russian attack on the 2016 presidential campaign, prosecutors haven't filed any charges against Manafort connected to alleged election interference.